 The complete course preview

-The course itself also requires special consideration.
+The course itself requires special consideration.
 Starting just outside the arena on York Blvd. and eventually returning to finish inside, there’s a lot of ground to cover in between.

 Starting on York, participants make an almost immediate left turn onto James St. They head north for about a mile toward the Hamilton Harbour before two right turns around 2K and 3K.
-Around the 3K mark, the course heads east and the next 7K (3-10K) are run from downtown Hamilton along Burlington St, a divided two-lane highway in the city’s gritty industrial district.
-This section tends to be spectator sparse and highly exposed to the elements.
+Around 3K, the course heads east and the next 7K (3-10K) are run from downtown Hamilton along Burlington St, a divided two-lane highway in the city’s gritty industrial district.
+This section tends to be spectator sparse and highly-exposed to the elements.
 It’s here that you’ll more than likely experience both the sights and smells that help give Hamilton the title of ‘Steel City.’
 This stretch also includes several overpasses which add not-so-subtle elevation changes and make for an added early challenge.
 Note: The course was changed in 2014 to include this Burlington St. section and many attest that it makes the overall course 30-90 seconds slower.
 In summary, the first 10K of the course is mostly forgettable and you’ll be happy to get it over with.

 A short time later, at 17.5K, the course turns west onto North Shore Boulevard West, and almost immediately thereafter begins to feature a number of relentless rolling hills.
 These infamous rollers continue from 18 to 27K and are a defining feature of the course.
 Combined with the spectacular scenery (really, it is!), this section undoubtedly makes for a memorable experience (whether good or bad).
 Temporary relief comes as the course leaves North Shore Blvd. and follows the mostly flat Plains Rd. for about a kilometre.
 Then follows a very downhill and potentially fast split from 25 to 26K on Spring Garden Road.
 Back after a two-year hiatus due to construction, 26K brings the race’s signature and most trying challenge, the Valley Inn Hill.
 The hill is about 400m in length and while the grade isn’t all that steep, the timing this late in the race couldn’t be worse.
 Once you’ve crested it however, there’s just over 3K–most of it slightly downhill–to the finish back inside FirstOntario Place.
 In that time, you’ll inevitably cross paths with the Grim Reaper who lays in wait next to the Hamilton Cemetary and who may also offer some words of ‘encouragement.’
 Beyond that, it’s a straight and gradual descent back to the start line and then onto the double right turn down the ramp and onto the arena floor for the famous finish inside FirstOntario.